rust-lang/rfcs/0000-deserialization.md

 }
 ```

-It cannot handle deserializing into a into a generic enum like this:
+It cannot handle deserializing into a generic enum like this:

 ```rust
 enum Json {